mhuangcode/ExtendedSpeeches-AmazonSumerian/README.md

 ## Getting Started
-In your Amazon Sumerian project add `speechgen.gs`.
+In your Amazon Sumerian project add `speechgen.js`.

 To create a gestured speech construct a new object, `sumerian.gesturedSpeech()`.